ctmoura/jump_data_partitioning/experimentos/02-particionamento-por-hash/EXPERIMENTO-02.md

 LEFT JOIN
     complementos_exp02 AS com
     ON
-	com."unidadeID" = m."unidadeID"
+    com."anoPrimeiroMovimento" = p."anoPrimeiroMovimento"
-	AND com."anoPrimeiroMovimento" >= p."anoPrimeiroMovimento"
+	AND com."unidadeID" = m."unidadeID"
 	AND com."movimentoID" = m."id"
 LEFT JOIN
     servidores AS s ON s."servidorID" = m."usuarioID"
 LEFT JOIN
     documentos AS d ON d."id" = m."documentoID"
 WHERE
-    p."unidadeID" = 18006 AND p."anoPrimeiroMovimento" >= 2020
+    p."anoPrimeiroMovimento" >= 2020 AND p."unidadeID" = 18006
-	AND m."unidadeID" = 18006 AND m."anoPrimeiroMovimento" >= 2020
+	AND m."anoPrimeiroMovimento" >= 2020 AND m."unidadeID" = 18006
-	AND com."unidadeID" = 18006 AND com."anoPrimeiroMovimento" >= 2020
+	AND com."anoPrimeiroMovimento" >= 2020 AND com."unidadeID" = 18006
 ORDER BY
     p."processoID", m."dataFinal";
 ```